-The collaboration between ALADIN and HIRLAM consortia in the field of Predictability and EPS is still a bit frozen.
-The merging procedure between both consortia already started by the preparation of common Rolling Work Plan for this and next year, nevertheless the direct cooperation is lacking.
+consortia already started by the preparation of common Rolling Work Plan for 2018, nevertheless the direct cooperation is lacking.
 It is partially a fail on both sides and probably also the general decrease of dedicated manpower is responsible.

-Efforts: 0.5 PM
+Efforts: 1 PM

-Contributors: Martin Belluš (SHMU), Mihály Szűcs (OMSZ), ??
+Contributors: Martin Belluš (SHMU), Mihály Szűcs (OMSZ)

 Documentation: -

+Status: Ongoing

 S6 Action/Subject/Deliverable: Publications

 Description and objectives: The scientific achievements of the LACE EPS R&D activities are being presented at the international workshops and published in the scientific journals.

+The year 2018 was very productive concerning the publications.
+Long time postponed papers were finally finished and submitted.
+On July 23, 2018 our review paper devoted to the 27th anniversary of RC LACE regional cooperation was successfully published in BAMS.
+Another important paper about the land surface perturbation methods used in ALADIN-LAEF system has been eventually finished and submitted to QJRMS.
+This paper is based on our former work in 2014 about the surface stochastic physics in combination with the ensemble of surface data assimilation and was long time in preparation.
+Several other papers related to the currently developed convection permitting ensemble system C-LAEF (which exploits rather AROME than ALARO model) have been prepared and submitted till the end of 2018 or at the beginning of 2019.

-This year (July 23, 2018) our important review paper devoted to the 27th anniversary of RC LACE regional cooperation was successfully published in BAMS.
-The list of all other submitted papers and papers in progress can be found in the Documents and publications chapter.
+The full list of submitted and published papers and papers in preparation can be found in the Documents and publications chapter.

-Efforts: 3 PM
+Efforts: 6 PM

 Contributors: Yong Wang, Florian Weidle, Christoph Wittmann, Florian Meier, Clemens Wastl, (all ZAMG), Endi Keresturi (DHMZ), Martin Belluš (SHMU), Mihály Szűcs (OMSZ)

 Documentation: Reviewed papers

 Status: In progress

 List of actions, deliverables including status

 S1 Subject: Optimization of ALADIN-LAEF

 Deliverables: Reports on LACE stays; papers submitted to scientific journals; improvement of current regional ensemble system through the results and outcomes of R&D

+Status: Ongoing

 S2 Subject: ALADIN-LAEF maintenance

 Deliverables: ALADIN-LAEF operational suite running at ECMWF HPC; probabilistic forecast products delivered to the LACE partners

-Status: New scripts development + permanent maintenance tasks
+Status: New scripts development for ecFlow + permanent maintenance tasks

 S3 Subject: AROME-EPS

 Deliverables: Reports on LACE stays; papers submitted to scientific journals; convection-permitted ensemble system prototypes for preoperational or operational use

+Status: Ongoing

 S4 Subject: EPS - Verification

 Deliverables: Upgrades and maintenance of LAEF Verification package; bug-fixes

 Status: Frozen

 S5 Subject: Collaborations

 Deliverables: Exchange of the expertise between the other consortia or within the relevant projects

+Status: Ongoing

 S6 Subject: Publications

-Deliverables: 2 papers were published, 1 paper is submitted and currently waiting for the second review and 2 others are in preparation; 1 stay report is available online via RC LACE portal, while 3 others will follow soon (see the list of publications below)
+Deliverables: 4 papers were published (BAMS, Időjárás, QJRMS, GMD); 3 papers were submitted (ASR, QJRMS, MWR), 1 is already waiting for the second review; 1 paper remains in preparation; 4 stay reports are available online via RC LACE portal, 1 stay report (last one missing from 2018) will follow soon; for more details please see the list of publications below

 Status: In progress

 Documents and publications

 Published papers: